Skin school, Anti-aging, Serums, Skincare

 What Color Should My Vitamin C Serum Be?

 Vitamin C Serums are usually clear or tinted, similar to champagne.
 When your serum changes begin to yellow and eventually brown, it is a tell-tale sign of oxidization.
-Some companies add dye into their serums that darken the color, though I would be wary of such formulas as this could hide oxidization.

 Do I Still Want to Use It If It’s Changed Colors (Oxidized)?